Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description implies usage for music generation and mentions generation time and model options but does not explicitly state when to use this tool versus alternatives or when not to use it.
+The description provides useful context such as async processing, polling behavior, and payment terms, but does not explicitly state when to use this tool over alternatives or when not to use it.
+Usage is implied by the tool name and purpose rather than directly guided.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.